buryat/loglog/README.md

 Set `M = [0, 0, 0, 0, 0, 0, 0, 0], M.length = m`

-First `k` bits of hashed value will be the index (bucket) in `M`, and looking for a first 1bit in others bits of hashed value.
+First `k` bits of hashed value will be the index (bucket) in `M`, and get offset of a first 1bit in others bits of hashed value.

 So, for `elements[0]` `index = 0` and `scan1 = 1`, `elements[1]` `index = 2` and `scan1 = 3`.